KASK ROTATIONAL IMPACT WG11 TEST

 CEN TC 158 / Working Group 11 is trying to develop a method for measuring the absorption of energy from tangential impacts.
 Recently a new standard for motorcycle helmets has been published, ECE 22.06, and it includes an oblique impact test method of measuring rotational acceleration.

-KASK, taking inspiration from CEN, from ECE 22.06 and from other scientific publications, has created its own protocol, called ROTATIONAL IMPACT WG11 TEST PASSED, in order to be able to measure the performance of its helmets against the so called rotational impacts.
+KASK, taking inspiration from CEN, from ECE 22.06 and from other scientific publications, has created its own protocol, called KASK ROTATIONAL IMPACT WG11 TEST, in order to be able to measure the performance of its helmets against the so called rotational impacts.

 Organizations, associations, agencies.